 The ESMAB meets at two different levels :

-The ESMAB Executive/Policy level, meeting at least once every year to monitor the day-to-day consultation process across all areas of SES; to ensure the necessary national involvement up to the appropriate decision-making level, as and when required; and meet as required, to provide the necessary guidance and to address long term vision and strategic issues.
+The ESMAB Executive/Policy level, meeting at least once every year to monitor the day-to-day consultation process across all areas of SES; to ensure the necessary national involvement up to the appropriate decision-making level and to provide the necessary guidance and address long term vision and strategic issues.

 The ESMAB Management/Expert level, meeting as required, potentially at short notice, to refine and finalise common military positions and elaborate related supporting documentation and deliverables in due time, as well as to conduct day-to-day monitoring of the consultation process across all areas of SES.

 The Military Aviation Strategy (MAS) and the Military Aviation Action Plan (MAAP)

 To promote improved awareness on the need to pursue a coordinated civil-military approach in the context of Single European Sky, the ESMAB has adopted a Military Aviation Strategy, which reflects a common military position on military aviation as an integral part of the air traffic in Europe.
 The “Military Aviation Strategy in the context of SES” (MAS), its implementation plan (MASIP) and the “Military Aviation Action Plan” (MAAP) constitute a complete set of documents aiming at steering EDA SES-related work for the coming years, notably in the field of research, development of standards and industry engagement.
 Their development was facilitated by the EDA, in close coordination with Member States.
 The MAAP is a living document, to be updated every year, to ensure and manage the effective implementation of the MAS according to its implementation plan and to monitor the progress of activities.